cacheflowe/ctd-creative-coding/classes/class-01-presentation.md

   * New Media Art
   * Making games, toys, apps, instruments, or anything **creative**, that's not just a typical website or app
 * All code is creative!
+  * Solving any engineering problem is a creative process
 * What kind of creative coder do you want to be?
   * Some [artists](../docs/artists.md) for inspiration
   * Let's use this class to learn, build a portfolio, and make conceptual work.
 Generative art becomes much more meaningful with an artist statement, a unique perspective, or a story to tell.